MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ## Create a complete random number generator

 Now that you have a Q# operation that generates random bits, you can combine multiple random bits to build a complete quantum random number generator.
-You can use a Q# standalone application, or use a host program in Python or .NET to call your Q# code.
+You can run your program as a standalone Q# application, or use a host program in Python or .NET to call your Q# code.

 ### Define the random number generator logic

 First, outline what the logic of a random number generator should be, provided there already exists a random bit generator:

-1. Define `max` as the maximum number you want to generate.
+1. Define *max* as the maximum number you want to generate.
 1. Define the number of random bits that you need to generate.
-This is done by calculating how many bits, `nBits`, you need to express integers up to `max`.
+This is done by calculating how many bits, *numBits*, you need to express integers up to *max*.
-1. Generate a random bit string that is `nBits` in length.
+1. Generate a random bit string that is *numBits* in length.
-1. If the bit string represents a number greater than `max`, go back to step three.
+1. If the bit string represents a number greater than *max*, go back to step three.
 1. Otherwise, the process is complete.
 Return the generated number as an integer.

 ### Define the operation

-Define the `SampleRandomNumberInRange` operation, which uses a `for` loop to repeatedly call the `SampleQuantumRandomNumberGenerator` operation and build a string of bits.
+Next, define the `SampleRandomNumberInRange` operation, which uses a `for` loop to repeatedly call the `SampleQuantumRandomNumberGenerator` operation and build a string of bits.

-Modify *Program.qs* like this:
+Modify *Program.qs* to add the new operation:

 ```qsharp
 namespace Qrng {